-The bombings of Hiroshima and Nagasaki in 1945, showed the destructive force of a nuclear weapon.
+The bombings of Hiroshima and Nagasaki in 1945, showed the destructive force of nuclear weapons.
 Two bustling cities were decimated and tens of thousands of people suffered death and life-altering physical and psychological injuries.
-Such destructive power is attractive to those that have a strong motivation of pushing their agenda through any means necessary.
+Such destructive power is attractive to those that have a strong motivation of pushing their agenda by any means necessary.
 And the existence of a nuclear black market shows a terrifying potential of aiding their motivation.

 Learn more about the challenges of nuclear black market on Outrider’s feature: Smugglers, Thieves, and Terrorists